NYC Mayor Eric Adams indicted on 5 federal public corruption charges, including bribery and wire fraud | KRDO

 NYC Mayor Eric Adams indicted on 5 federal public corruption charges, including bribery and wire fraud

-By Evan Perez, Mark Morales, Kara Scannell, Brynn Gingras and Gloria Pazmino, CNN
+By Evan Perez, Mark Morales, Kara Scannell, Brynn Gingras, Gloria Pazmino, Eric Levenson, Artemis Moshtaghian, Nicki Brown and Jeff Winter, CNN

 (CNN) — New York City Mayor Eric Adams has been indicted on five federal charges related to bribery, wire fraud, conspiracy and soliciting campaign contributions from foreign nationals, according to a 57-page indictment unsealed Thursday morning.